IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 ## 20 April 2024 | 16:23
 ### Check In
+ * Figured out how to implement the drawable animatable sprite

+### On DrawableAnimatableSprite Implementation
+ * I implemented this through the MonogameCreature -> made it inherit from DrawableAnimatableSprite and had it play a test animation
+	* I made an interface with the methods and properties I used (or will use) to implement animations.
+This will make it easier to implement this even if the notion of a DrawableAnimatableSprite also being IAnimateable is kind of weird and redundent-seeming.

+### Next Steps
+ * Create animations
+ * Implement Animations
+ * Github Issues tasks

+## 21 April 2024 | 19:18
+### Check In
+ * I am going to try to implement animations, am doing so on a separate branch so as to not mess up the other progress

+### Goals
+ * Animations for a character

+## 20 April 2024 | 16:23
+### Check In
  * Did the small tasks I intended to do
  * Read through the DrawableAnimatableSprite some